locize/blog/source/_posts/2021/04-14-how-to-internationalize-react-i18next.md

 ## Prerequisites

 Make sure you have Node.js and npm installed.
-It's best, if you have some experience with simple HTML, JavaScript and basic React, before jumping to react-i18next.
+It's best, if you have some experience with simple HTML, JavaScript and basic React.js, before jumping to [react-i18next](https://react.i18next.com).

 ## Getting started